About the Society of Pediatric Nurses

 SPN is the pediatric nursing organization for pediatric nurses.
-We continuously strive to meet the needs of our members, promote career advancement of pediatric nurses, and are paving the way to ensure global pediatric standards of care and clinical practice guidelines are integrated into healthcare to improve facility outcomes.
+We continuously strive to meet the needs of our members, promote career advancement of pediatric nurses, and pave the way to improve facility outcomes by ensuring global pediatric standards of care and clinical practice guidelines are integrated into healthcare.
 94% of current members agreed that SPN educational programs have increased their knowledge and 62% indicated improved outcomes from using SPN educational products.
 View our 2016 - 2018 Strategic Plan.

 The idea of establishing a pediatric specialty organization began to take hold in the

 SPN is the premier pediatric society representing over 3500 pediatric nurses and 28 specializations.
 SPN strives to support nurses in their practice by providing educational resources, news in pediatric trends, and opportunities to network with nurses around the country.
 Join SPN and become